Baked Kibbeh (Kipe) is lighter than traditional fried ones, I find it more flavorful and moist, and easier to make for beginners.

 Nearly two centuries ago a wave of immigrants from the former Ottoman Empire found its way to America (the continent), fleeing persecution and economic hardship.
 With them they brought bits and pieces of the rich cuisines from a territory that surrounded most of the Mediterranean, and the Red and Black seas.

-Kipe / quipe, as we Dominicans call it, is one of those culinary treasures.
+Kipe / quipe (the Dominicanized version of the Middle-Eastern kibbeh), is one of those culinary treasures.
 You can find kibbeh from Northern Africa to the Middle East, and everywhere their inhabitants have emigrated to, which includes most of Latin America.
 The most common version in our country is the fried, bullet-shaped one; but the fact that I have been asked many times to include this one in our recipe collection tells you that the love for the baked kibbeh has not been lost.

-Let me start by quoting the wonderful cookbook Jerusalem by Yotam Ottholenghi and Sami Tamimi:
+Let me start by quoting the wonderful cookbook Jerusalem by Yotam Ottholenghi and Sami Tamimi (Amazon affiliate link).

 But how does a Dominican with no discernible Middle Eastern heritage write the "right" recipe amongst thousands of versions of a dish of disputed provenance?
 The same way I do with every other recipe here: I make them the way I like them, and cross my fingers you'll like them too.

-To be honest, I didn’t find making this dish that much easier than the traditional fried kibbeh, perhaps because I have made the other one many times, and can make them in the right shape with my eyes closed (exaggeration warning here!).
-But if you think this kibbeh is any less flavorful, or has anything to envy the other one, you’ll be surprised.
+To be honest, I didn't find making this dish that much easier than the traditional fried kibbeh, perhaps because I have made the other one many times, and can make them in the right shape with my eyes closed (exaggeration warning here!).
+But if you think this kibbeh is any less flavorful or has anything to envy the other one, you'll be surprised.
 This one has an even more complex mixture of flavors and textures.
-And I would take it any day over the traditional one, and not just because it is lighter in the fat department.
+And I would take it any day over the fried one.

-Notice also that Middle Eastern kibbeh is made from lamb, a meat that is noticeably absent from Dominican cuisine.
-I have found that, as a general rule, Dominicans dislike lamb and prefer their cousin chivo (goat).
-Kibbeh in the Dominican Republic is made with beef.
+Notice also that Middle-Eastern kibbeh is made from lamb, a meat that is noticeably absent from Dominican cuisine.
+I have found that, as a general rule, Dominicans dislike lamb and prefer its cousin chivo (goat).
+The Dominican kibbeh is made with beef.

 Many a recipe for baked kibbeh called for a food processor.
 I am a fan of food processors, but I wanted something more "affordable" for the beginner cook, and I also love the texture of the "whole" bulgur.
 This worked just perfect for me.